seinecle/codapps/docs/generated-html/subdir/assembled adocs_temp_slides.md

 I advise you to install all the updates available.

-== 2.
-Propagating the update to existing projects

 Now, what if you already had created an app in NetBeans? *It will not automatically benefit from the updated plugin*.